 To enable the Multi-Factor Authentication Device option, follow the steps below:

-1. In the My Account → Account Details section, go to Multi-Factor Authentication Device and click on the link add now.
+1. In the My Account → Change Password section, go to Multi-Factor Authentication Device and click on the link add now.

 2. Download an MFA app for your mobile device (we recommend Google Authenticator) and scan the QR code that appears on the screen with your mobile device.
 You’ll need to scan the QR code only when you use this option for the first time.